evgenyneu/evgenii.com/app/blog/_posts/2014-12-28-power-consumption-of-location-services-in-ios.md

 ---
 layout: blog_post
-title: "Power consumption of background location updates in iOS"
+title: "Power consumption of location updates in iOS"
 meta_description: "This test shows power consumption of using location service on iOS in different accuracy settings"
 tags: programming
 ---